michelgokan/NFV-Inspector/README.md

+> [!NOTE]
+> This project was a prototype and currently has no active maintainers.
+It is not a production ready project.

 # NFV-Inspector: An automated NFV analysis, profiling and optimization platform for NFV researchers and engineers

 ## Documentation, guides and tutorials are under preparation.
 For group chat please follow the link below (Zulip Chat).